 Streamlabs’ Multistream functionality allows you to stream to YouTube, Twitch, Facebook, and up to two custom RTMP destinations simultaneously.
-The multistream functionality of Streamlabs OBS is extremely simple to use and configure.
+The multistream functionality of Streamlabs Desktop is extremely simple to use and configure.
 All you have to do is connect your accounts, toggle the multistream button within the software, select the account you want to stream to, and you’re ready to go!

-Streamlabs OBS is an all-in-one streaming application, bringing everything you need to live stream into one conveniently packed software solution.
+Streamlabs Desktop is an all-in-one streaming application, bringing everything you need to live stream into one conveniently packed software solution.
 It is developed and maintained by the team behind Streamlabs, the leading provider of tools for streamers.
 It combines powerful streaming technology with a clean and intuitive interface.
 This combination allows you to create everything from simple streams to complex production broadcasts with ease.

-While Streamlabs OBS is free to download, the multistream functionality comes with Streamlabs Prime, their premium toolkit for creators.
+While Streamlabs Desktop is free to download, the multistream functionality comes with Streamlabs Prime, their premium toolkit for creators.
 Members can sell exclusive apparel through their customizable merch store, create a unique branded tip page, receive exclusive access to sponsorship opportunities through the Streamlabs App Store, and much more.